Thiobenzophenone: Synthesis

 In the above reaction scheme, a mixture of gaseous hydrogen chloride and hydrogen sulfide are passed into a cooled solution of benzophenone in ethanol.
 Thiobenzophenone can also be produced by a Friedel-Crafts reaction of thiobenzoyl chloride and benzene.

 Reactivity

-Due to the weakness of the C=S bond, thiobenzophenone is more reactive than its C=O benzophenone counterpart.
-Thiobenzophenone as well as other thioketones are considered to be superdipolarophiles and dienophiles that rapidly combine with 1,3-dienes in Diels-Alder cycloadditions.
+Due to the relative weakness of the C=S bond, thiobenzophenone is more reactive than benzophenone.
+Thiobenzophenone (as well as other thioketones) is a dipolarophiles and dienophiles.
+For example, it combines with 1,3-dienes in Diels-Alder cycloadditions.
 The rate of thioketones in cycloadditions is related but not limited to the size of the small HOMO/LUMO energy gap of the π-MOs of the C=S double bond.
 Reactions between thiobenzophenone and most dienes yield Diels-Alder adducts whereas reactions with monoolefins yield bicyclic compounds.